jakekohlhepp/academic-kickstart/content/publication/selection-injury/index.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "This paper investigates the relationship between individual injury risk and labor supply.
-This paper is the first to explore how workers within a single organization working the same job process idiosyncratic injury risk.
+abstract = "This paper investigates the relationship between individual workplace injury risk and labor supply.
 I utilize a novel panel data set of traffic officers.
 Unique aspects of overtime assignment, including randomization, leave of coworkers, and informal trading enable identification.
 I find daily labor supply is downward sloping in injury risk: officers are less likely to work when they are more likely to be injured.
 This self-selection leads to an observed injury rate which is 8.5 times smaller than the underlying average injury rate.
 I show this has wide-ranging implications for labor supply elasticities, the value of statistical injuries, and overtime assignment." abstract_short = ""

 # Featured image thumbnail (optional)